differentialprivacy/differentialprivacy/_posts/2020-07-22-average-case-dp.md

 \\]
 Thus, under an average-case privacy guarantee, we can estimate the mean with very little noise.

 But what happens to privacy if this assumption fails, perhaps because of outliers?
 Imagine computing the average wealth of a subset of one hundred Amazon employees who test positive for COVID-19, and discovering that it's over one billion dollars.
-Maybe Jeff Bezos isn't feeling well?
-[2]  Yes, this example is a little contrived, since you probably shouldn't have computed the empirical mean of such skewed data, but if this fact leaks out you can't just go back in time and truncate the data or compute the median instead.
+Maybe Jeff Bezos isn't feeling well?<sup>2</sup>  Yes, this example is a little contrived, since you probably shouldn't have computed the empirical mean of such skewed data, but if this fact leaks out you can't just go back in time and truncate the data or compute the median instead.

 In the next section we'll see a slightly more complex example where average-case privacy / average-case sensitivity fails to protect privacy even when the distributional assumptions hold.